biopragmatics/bioregistry/exports/contexts/README.md

 - Changes can only be accepted and merged with the public consent of at least one of the maintainers on either the issue motivating the change or pull request substantiating it.
-- A maintainer can not consent their own changes, i.e., in this case, a second maintainer must also publicly agree.
+- A maintainer can not consent their own (suggested) changes, i.e., in this case, a second maintainer must also publicly agree.
 - Maintainers for contexts do not necessarily need to be part of the Bioregistry's Review Team.
 - If the maintainers publicly state disagreement on a change, then they are